 Professional development for Waldorf teachers and home school parents.
 Read Summer Series 2023 details here.

-Along with time and space to consider and hone your skills in such practical matters as main lesson books, block planning, projects and activities, and classroom management, your course will include such key topics for third graders—and their teachers—as:
+Along with time and space to consider and hone your skills in such practical matters as main lesson books, block planning, projects and activities, and classroom management, your course will include such key topics for sixth graders—and their teachers—as:

-- Topics in math
+- Topics in geography

-- Third grade assessment
+- Sixth grade quizzes and assessment

 - Parent work and colleagueship